Deep Feature Deformation Weights: Related Work

 Handle-based methods offer low-dimensional control structures for performing shape editing or animation tasks.
 These methods can be roughly categorized by their choice of control structure, the most common being handle points, cages, or skeletal rigs.

 Methods which use handle sets either use variational methods to optimize each deformation according to target handle positions (\citep{ARAP_modeling:2007, 10.1145/1531326.1531340, 4359478}, or optimize a weight matrix to perform linear blending of the prescribed handle positions to produce the deformed shape (\citep{wang_linear_2015,BBW2011}).
+Implicit-ARAP~\cite{baieri2025implicit} is an interesting recent work which extends as-rigid-as-possible optimization to implicit representations.

 Cages~\cite{lipman2008green, ju2023mean, joshi2007harmonic, hormann2008maximum, weber2011complex} are similar in that they define control handles which form the nodes of a coarse polytope enclosing the mesh.
 Each vertex is defined as a linear combination of node positions, the weights of which are typically generalized barycentric coordinates \cite{Floater_2015}.